|

 (Response from Mark: yes, not really, thanks! [mk])

-Dear Mark: Your site is excellent.
+Your site is excellent.
 I found it from a list of top sites sent to me by my technical book supplier.
 They send out a list of web picks to every customer in Austrailia so you will probably get a lot of hits.
 I have a book on Thomas Telford published by the Iron Bridge Gorge Museum Trust Trust which and details the design of the Menai and Runcorn bridges.
 Of interest is the calcuations by Telford on the power of suspension cables.
-Regards Harvey

 Dr Harvey Flitt <hjflitt@powerup.com.au>